projectchrono/chrono/doxygen/documentation/module_synchrono/adding_new_agent.md

 Here we create a State and Description message (SynCopterDescriptionMessage and SynCopterStateMessage in this example).

-Both children classes must define SynMessage's pure virtual functions (ConvertFromFlatBuffers and ConvertToFlatBuffers).
+Both child classes must implement SynMessage's pure virtual functions (ConvertFromFlatBuffers and ConvertToFlatBuffers).

 ###Create a new SynAgent derived class.
-The new SynCopterAgent inherits from SynAgent and has to ovverride its pure virtual member functions.
+The new SynCopterAgent inherits from SynAgent and must override its pure virtual member functions.
 For further details look at ```chrono_synchrono/agent/SynCopterAgent.h/cpp```.
-Vehicles agents peovide also json file initializer that are not available for general new agents.
+Vehicles agents also provide for json file initialization which is not available for general new agents.

 1. Constructor
     1. Initialize state and description message member variables
     2. Via overload or if statement add a default (no arguments) constructor for the new agent.
 It will be used to construct an agent from a description message.
 2. InitializeZombie
-    This functions create fixed bodies whose position and orientation in space will be determined by the messages coming from other ranks.
+    This function creates fixed bodies whose position and orientation in space will be determined by the messages coming from other ranks.
 3. SynchronizeZombie
-    This functions updates the position and orientation of zombie bodies according to the messages coming from other ranks.
+    This function updates the position and orientation of zombie bodies according to the messages coming from other ranks.
 4. Update
     Update the state message of an agent.
-This state will be sent to other ranks (the other ranks see it a zombie).
+This state will be sent to other ranks (the other ranks see it as a zombie).
 It is pointless to update the state of a zombie, thus check at the beginning of the function as in SynCopterAgent.cpp:
 ```
 if (!m_copter)
         return;